 \section{Introduction}

-While astrophysical observations ranging from galactic to cosmological scales support the existence of dark matter (DM) via its gravitational impact, it is plausible that DM features also non-gravitational interactions, like any other measured particle species.
-Extensive searches for non-gravitational interactions between dark and visible matter have not found an unambiguous signal so far, and pushed the limits even beyond the scale of weak interactions in many cases.
-In contrast, interactions of DM with itself with sizeable strength, comparable to that known from the strong interaction, remain a viable possibility, that is testable by searching for its imprints on the dynamics of galaxies and galaxy clusters.
+While astrophysical observations ranging from galactic to cosmological scales support the existence of dark matter (DM) via its gravitational impact, it is plausible that DM also features non-gravitational interactions as any other measured particle species does.
+Extensive searches for non-gravitational interactions between DM and visible matter have not found an unambiguous signal so far, and such work has pushed the limits even beyond the scale of weak interactions in many cases.
+In contrast, interactions of DM with itself with a sizeable strength, comparable to that known from the strong interaction, remain a viable possibility that is testable by searching for its imprints on the dynamics of galaxies and galaxy clusters.

 Elastic $2\to 2$ DM self-interactions have been proposed by~\cite{Spergel_1999} in the context of the core-cusp problem, with early $N$-body simulations by~\cite{Burkert_2000} showing core formation followed by gravothermal collapse.
-Self-interacting dark matter (SIDM) has also been proposed for addressing other small-scale puzzles, such as the abundance and properties of satellite galaxy populations or the variability observed in galaxy rotation curves, see e.g.~\cite{Bullock_2017,Tulin_2018, Adhikari_2022} for reviews.
+Self-interacting DM (SIDM) has also been proposed for addressing other small-scale puzzles, such as the abundance and properties of satellite galaxy populations or the variability observed in galaxy rotation curves (see~\cite{Bullock_2017,Tulin_2018, Adhikari_2022} for reviews).

 While SIDM on galactic scales typically requires a cross section (per DM mass) of the order of $\sigma/m\gtrsim 1\text{cm}^2\text{g}^{-1}$ to have a sizeable impact, galaxy cluster observations have been argued to require upper limits reaching down to $0.1\text{cm}^2\text{g}^{-1}$~\citep[see e.g.][]{Elbert_2016, Sagunski_2020, Andrade_2021, Despali_2022, Eckert_2022, Zhang_2024}.
-Given the very different typical velocities on cluster and galactic scales, this suggests a velocity-dependent cross section \citep[see for example][]{Kaplinghat_2015}, such as occurs e.g.\ if the interaction is mediated by an exchange particle with mass $m_\phi$ that is light compared to the DM mass $m_\chi$~\citep{Feng_2009, Buckley_2010, Loeb_2011, Tulin_2013}.

-Within this class of models, the scattering cross section also features a pronounced angular dependence, being strongly forward-dominated in the limit $m_\phi\to 0$, analogously to Rutherford scattering.
+Given the very different typical velocities on cluster and galactic scales, this suggests a velocity-dependent cross section \citep[see for example][]{Kaplinghat_2015} such as occurs, for example, if the interaction is mediated by an exchange particle with mass $m_\phi$ that is light compared to the DM mass $m_\chi$~\citep{Feng_2009, Buckley_2010, Loeb_2011, Tulin_2013}.
+Within this class of models, the scattering cross section also features a pronounced angular dependence, being strongly forward-dominated in the limit $m_\phi\to 0$, analogous to Rutherford scattering.